 The Garrett ACE 150 metal detector is so simple to use, its switch on and go technology.
 You press the power button and that’s it you’re off!
 Obviously, you can change the settings but I just wanted to express how easy this metal detector is.

 There are preset search modes built into the Garrett ACE 150 which discriminate against iron and other trash metals.
-You’ve got all-metal which does not discriminate any types of metal, coins & jewellery which discriminate against iron and other junk.
+You’ve got all-metal which does not discriminate against any types of metal, coins & jewellery which discriminates against iron and other junk.

 The LCD display lets you know an estimate of the depth of the target you have discovered, what metal type it could be, the sensitivity you have the machine set to (yes you can change sensitivity) and the mode you have selected.

 It’s a cheap metal detector, but it does work!
 I found lots of coins and artefacts that day with the Garrett ACE 150 and I know for a fact others have too.

 In a nutshell, it’s a very basic machine manufactured by a reputable brand that works.
 No frills.

 For the higher end of that price range, you should be expecting a barely used machine or a few extras that go with it.

 Making this metal detector one of the cheapest metal detectors you can buy.
 Well, one that actually works anyway.